Barcode Scanner with zxing-cpp

 )

-In this step, we’ll implement a function that will be used to check if the Extraction AI is ready.
-This is needed by the server to know when to start the extraction process.
+Lastly, we’ll create a function that will be used to check if the Extraction AI is ready.
+This is needed by the server to know when to start the Extraction process.

 def check_is_ready(self) -> bool: